directdemocracy-vote/www/white_paper.md

 *A* gets the *V<sup>A</sup>* blob signed by *B*, decrypts it and publishes the result which holds the unblinded signature *b'*.
 This vote is perfectly anonymous because the polling station cannot link the unblinded signature of *B* (noted *b'*) with the original blind signature (noted *b*).
 It is also verifiable by the app since the app knows the unique ballot number included in *V*.

+#### Delay before Voting

+In order to prevent any time correlation between the publication of the citizen registration and the vote, the publication of the vote should not happen immediately.
+Instead, the voter should wait until several (a not-too-small random number of) citizen registations from the same polling station are published, so that nobody can deduce their vote.

+However, this wait may be long, e.g., a few hours or maybe days.
+So, the app should check on a regular basis if it is safe to publish the vote.
+It is safe to publish the vote if for the same station, the difference between the number of registrations and the number of votes is fairly high (let's say 10 or so)

+While waiting, the app should keep its encryption key in RAM and not on a permanent storage (e.g., in a file).
+If it does, the user may root the phone and get the encryption key to prove what they voted and sell their vote.
+Thus, this key should be either stored in the keystore (not sure if this is possible because the data encrypted with the key should support blind signatures, thus the key may not be a standard key) or encrypted with the citizen key and sent to the app server that will perform an integrity check, store the key in its database and restore to the client app upon request after performing another integrity check.

 ### Special Cases